Liver transplantation breathes new life in patient with decompensated liver failure and CKD | Case study

 The pulse corticosteroid therapy involves the administration of corticosteroids in "suprapharmacological" doses through the intravenous route.
 The pharmacological effects of a single pulse dose could extend for at least two days.

-The patient and his attendees were counselled regularly regarding the prognosis of the transplantation and the graft along with the risks that may come with it.
-Once the patient achieved hemodynamic stabilisation, he was discharged with the necessary medications and advice for follow-up.
+The patient and his attendees were counselled regularly regarding the prognosis of the transplantation and the graft, along with the risks that may come with it.
+Once the patient achieved hemodynamic stabilisation, he was discharged with the necessary medications, advised to schedule a follow-up appointment with the Liver Transplant Surgeons in Hyderabad at PACE Hospitals to assess his post-operative condition and ensure continued recovery.

 Pleural Effusion: An Unforeseen Consequence of Liver Transplantation